jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 [Ian Malcolm, Jurassic Park](https://www.youtube.com/watch?v=kiVVzxoPTtg)

+---

+I wish the summary was original.
+It's actually a sequel.

+Years ago, our ancestors had to evolve from the Medieval Age.
+So, they had to leave the religion of the Medieval Age; Catholicism and Protestantism were used to tell the story that God made kings and queens to rule countries.
+If ever there was a public-facing philosophy designed to hold back everyone's evolution, it was this.
+Philosophers who invented Conservatism and Progressivism detached politics from theology so humanity could climb the ladder in the game of evolution.

+They did it, although they didn't know about evolution so their theories were incomplete.
+Regardless, they achieved widespread religious tolerance, so people in the Industrial Age could mix and match whatever religion they felt was best for them.
+After that, church and state were separated.

+This summary does the same for ideology and economy.
+Since we do know about evolution, so the upgrade is more straightforward.
+And it's not a moment too soon.
+Because the last time we upgraded to a new age, it took many years of horrible warfare to leave the past behind.

 <span v-if="rdegg" class="footnote"> F the mixture of failure and fortune. 🔻💚<img src="/assets/rates-down.png" alt="rates-down logo" style="width: 23px; display: inline; vertical-align:bottom;"></span>